Economy of Belarus: Economic sectors

 As of 2013, some of Belarusian industry was inflicted with overproduction: its unsold goods stocks were estimated to be worth at least US$3.8 billion, including 20,000 unsold Belarus-brand tractors.

 Land ownership is tightly regulated in Belarus.
 The Land Code and Presidential Decree 667 was issued in 2007, and follows strict guidelines according to its targeted use.
 Approximately 90% of the land is dedicated by this means to agricultural or forestry use.

 Agriculture

-In the early 2020s, agriculture, with a total arable land below 6 million hectares, is an important sector of the Belarusian economy.
-It contributes to 7% of employment and GDP and is responsible for a significant part of exports.
-It is heavily subsidized by the state, with subsidies equaling 30% of the agricultural output.
+Belarus has 5.6 million hectares of arable land.
+Agriculture is responsible for 7% of employment and GDP and for 20% of exports.
+It is subsidized by the state, with subsidies equaling 30% of the agricultural output.